UNINETTSigma2/documentation/software/userinstallsw/conda.md

 The Conda workflow consists of several steps, these are:
 - Create an environment
 - Source into the environment
-- Install software and packages in the environment
+- Install software, libraries and/or packages in the environment
 - Run software and packages that you have installed.
-These steps are performed slighly differently in the clusters than what you might do in your local machine.
+These steps are performed slightly differently in the clusters than what you might do in your local machine.

 In the next sections we will go through the different steps on our machines,